rohiitb/rohiitb.github.io/_pages/about.md

   <div class="experience-content">
     <ul>
       <li><span class="highlight_important">Llama2</span> : Scripted Llama2.7B in pytorch from scratch implementing KV cache, rotary positional encoding.
 Used pretrained weights for inference validation. 🔗<a href="https://github.com/rohiitb/llama2-pytorch">GitHub</a></li>
-      <li>Vanilla-transformer : Implemented <span class="highlight_important">Attention is all you need</span> from scratch and utilized Distributed Parallel Data training to train the model on multiple GPUs on AWS instance for a language translation task. 🔗<a href="https://github.com/rohiitb/pytorch-transformer">GitHub</a></li>
+      <li><span class="highlight_important">Vanilla-transformer</span> : Implemented <span class="highlight_important">Attention is all you need</span> from scratch and utilized Distributed Parallel Data training to train the model on multiple GPUs on AWS instance for a language translation task. 🔗<a href="https://github.com/rohiitb/pytorch-transformer">GitHub</a></li>
     </ul>
   </div>